eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tsn/tsn.rst

 TSN Compatible QoS Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following QoS configurations shall be enforced:
+The DDS-TSN specification recommends using the following QoS configuration in the topics that need to leverage TSN capabilities:

 * **Reliability**